Australian rules football in Asia: Clubs

-Notable Players
+Notable players

 Hong Kong

 Hong Kong is home to one of Asia's oldest and most successful Australian rules football clubs, the Hong Kong Dragons having played their first match in 1990.
 Based primarily around expat Australians, the club plays frequent matches against other clubs in the Asian region, including other teams from mainland China.

 The Hong Kong Dragons have won the coveted AFL Asian Championships title six times, in 2003, 2004, 2007, 2012, 2013, 2015.

-Hong Kong local teams also play in the South China Australian Football league where they play against teams from southern Mainland China and Macau.
+Hong Kong local teams also play in the South China Australian Football league where they play against teams from southern mainland China and Macau.

 Hong Kong also have an active Auskick community with over 400 children participating in Auskick and the HK Junior AFL.
 Spread over 5 centres across Hong Kong teams train weekly and regularly play against other teams.
 The representative team HK Junior Dragons also annually play against the Singapore Sharks and tour Australia playing against Australian local teams and half time at professional AFL games.

 Hong Kong Vikings Masters teams born out of Dads from the Junior Auskick centres have been training together in growing numbers and internal Reds v Whites AFL 9's games, social events and once a year play against the Hong Kong Dragons.

+In July 1940, a match was played at Kowloon at the Police Club grounds.